Distance Learning Courses

 Higher Education Courses

-As a distance learning student on a higher education course, you may be eligible for funding so be sure to explore all your options.
+As a distance learning student on a higher education course, you may be eligible for funding.
+This also includes Disabled Students' Allowance (DSA).
+Therefore, make sure you explore all of your options.

 Entry Point Course